wearenolte/generator-moxie-wp/README.md

 npm install -g generator-moxie-wp
 ```

-Now you should have the generator available, and you can use any of the available commands.
-Learn more about the default generator in the [commands](https://github.com/moxienyc/generator-moxie-wp/blob/master/commands.md) file.
+Now you should have the generator available, and you can use any of the available [commands](https://github.com/moxienyc/generator-moxie-wp/blob/master/commands.md).
+Learn about the  available [commands](https://github.com/moxienyc/generator-moxie-wp/blob/master/commands.md).

 ## Commands available